 What is the Property Damage Statute of Limitations in Oregon?

-Understand and abide by the Oregon statute of limitations for property damage claims, or you could lose your legal right to get compensation for your damaged or destroyed property.
+Comply with the Oregon statute of limitations, or you could lose your legal right to get compensation for your damaged or destroyed property.

-If you've had your property ("real" or personal) damaged as a result of someone else's careless or intentional action in Oregon, you could be considering bringing a civil lawsuit over what happened.
-If so, it's important to understand the Oregon statute of limitations as it applies to property damage lawsuits.
+If you've had your property ("real" or personal) damaged as a result of someone else's negligent or intentional action in Oregon, you could be considering bringing a civil lawsuit over what happened.
+If so, it's important to understand the Oregon statute of limitations as it applies to property damage claims.

 In Oregon, a property damage lawsuit must be filed within six years, according to Oregon Revised Statutes section 12.080, which sets this time limit for: